techidaily/site-win11-tips/source/_posts/printer-not-working-on-windows-11-heres-how-to-fix-it.md

  If your problem is still not solved the most probable culprit could be the Windows Defender firewall.
 It's possible that your firewall has been configured too strictly, preventing the printer from interacting properly.
 So, turning off the firewall could fix the probem.

- If you have never disabled the firewall before, check out our guide on[how to temporarily disable the Microsoft Defender firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) .
+ If you have never disabled the firewall before, check out our guide on [how to temporarily disable the Microsoft Defender firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) .

 ## 6\.
 Check for New Windows Updates